How And What Is Tofu Made Of? Ultimate Guide

 Tofu à la MinutePre-marinated and pre-cooked small tofu pieces; convenient for adding to dishes.Easy to incorporate into stir-fries, salads, and stews; available in various flavors.

-The Process of Making Tofu
+The Process of Making Tofu: What Is Tofu Made Of

 The process of making tofu begins with soaking, grinding, and boiling soybeans.
 Cook soybeans until soft, then press them into a thin paste.
 Pour the paste into molds and let it set.
 Cut the tofu into cubes or rectangles and use as desired.
 It can be served in many creative ways.
 From vegan salads to desserts!